 Yellow Fever Information

 Yellow fever is a viral disease that has caused large epidemics in Africa and the Americas.
-It can be recognized from historic texts stretching back 400 years.
 Infection causes a wide spectrum of disease, from mild symptoms to severe illness and death.
 The “yellow” in the name is explained by the jaundice that affects some patients.
 Although an effective vaccine has been available for 60 years, the number of people infected over the last two decades has increased and yellow fever is now a serious public health issue again.

 However, 15% enter a “toxic phase” within 24 hours.
 Fever reappears and several body systems are affected.
 The patient rapidly develops jaundice and complains of abdominal pain with vomiting.
 Bleeding can occur from the mouth, nose, eyes and/or stomach.
 Once this happens, blood appears in the vomit and faeces.
 Kidney function deteriorates; this can range from abnormal protein levels in the urine (albuminuria) to complete kidney failure with no urine production (anuria).
 Half of the patients in the “toxic phase” die within 10-14 days.
 The remainder recover without significant organ damage.